This year, Eid al-Adha will fall on Friday, 31st July, 2020 (subject to the moon sighting).

 10. Charity on Eid:

-Human Appeal would like to take this opportunity to wish everyone a beautiful beginning to the Dhul Hijjah period.
-We pray that Allah brings you ease and keeps you steadfast in your worship for Him.
-For those embarking on the journey of Hajj, we pray that Allah makes it a blessed and redemptive experience, and returns you in good health and high iman
+All of us here at Human Appeal would like to take this opportunity to wish you a beautiful beginning to the Dhul Hijjah period.
+We pray that Allah brings you ease, protects your health, and keeps you steadfast in your worship for Him.